github/codeql/docs/codeql/writing-codeql-queries/debugging-data-flow-queries-using-partial-flow.rst

     where config.hasPath(source, sink)
     select sink, "Sink is reached from $@.", source.getNode(), "here"

-If a data-flow query that you have written does not produce any results when you expect it to, there may be a problem with your query.
+If a data-flow query that you have written doesn't produce the results you expect it to, there may be a problem with your query.
 You can try to debug the potential problem by following the steps described below.

 Checking sources and sinks